 - Recreation: Biking, Boating, Cross-Country Skiing/Snowshoeing, Fishing, Geocaching, Hiking, Hunting, Ice Fishing, Ice Skating, Jet Skiing, Ranger/Nature Programs, Sail/Paddle Sports, Snow Tubing, Swimming, Water Skiing, Wildlife/Bird Viewing, Winter Camping

-24. Camping at Rifle Falls – Rifle
+Rifle Falls — Rifle

-Rifle Falls State Park, totaling a mere 48 acres, can be considered an adjunct to larger Rifle Gap Park.
+Rifle Falls State Park, totaling a mere 48 acres, can be considered an adjunct to the larger Rifle Gap Park.
 Connected by East Rifle Creek, the two are only four miles apart.
 “Day-Use Only” Harvey Gap State Park, on the western shore of Grass Valley Reservoir, is nearby as well.

-As the name suggests, the highlight of Rifle Falls is a 70-foot triple waterfall featuring a cascade of crashing water, verdant vegetation, dripping moss, misty clouds of spray and two mystifying (pun intended) limestone caves.
-It’s well worth viewing; Sunset magazine ranks it as one of the “10 Best Waterfalls” in the western U.S.
+As the name suggests, the highlight of Rifle Falls is a 70-foot triple waterfall featuring a cascade of crashing water, verdant vegetation, dripping moss, misty clouds of spray, and two mystifying (pun intended) limestone caves.
+It’s well worth viewing; Sunset magazine ranks it as one of the “10 Best Waterfalls” in the Western U.S.

 Another favored attraction of the park is the 50-seat Mountain Mist Amphitheater, used for weddings and sundry special events.
 If exploring the caves, don’t forget to bring flashlights.